 Many blueberry baked good recipes—whether they be bread, cakes, or muffins—will tell you to coat the blueberries with flour to help them not all sink to the bottom.
 I didn’t bother with the extra step in any of my trials and never had a problem, but if you want to ensure zero berries at the very bottom, a much more reliable trick is to spread a little batter into the pan before stirring in the berries.

 Just remember to work quickly if you go that route, because once the liquid and dry ingredients are combined, you really should get the bread into the oven as soon as possible.

 Can I use other fruit?

-Feel free to change up the flavor by using raspberries, blackberries, chopped strawberries, or a combination of different fruits instead of just blueberries.
+Feel free to change up the flavor by using raspberries, blackberries, chopped strawberries, chopped apple (as in this Apple Bread recipe), or a combination of different fruits instead of just blueberries.
 You can also add orange or lemon zest to the recipe if desired.

 Is the recipe suitable for vegans or gluten free diets?

 For vegan blueberry bread, just be sure to use a plant-based milk for your milk of choice, such as almond, cashew, soy, or coconut milk.
 The bread can be gluten free if you use either oat flour or Gluten Free All Purpose Flour.
 (Be sure to check with the person you’re making the bread for, as not all Celiacs can eat oats.)